MdSadiqMd/FlyMate-Flights-Service/README.md

 ## Editing Models

 8. To edit the model, modify the migration file and create a new migration.
 Commit your changes.
    - If you need to add another change, undo the previous migration and add the new migration to the database.

 ## Applying Migrations

-9. Apply the migration to replicate the table in the database:
+9. Apply the migration (Versions of the schema of Database) to replicate the table in the database:

    ```bash
    npx sequelize db:migrate